paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/README.md

 **License:** Creative Commons Attribution 4.0 International (CC BY 4.0)

-This work is licensed under CC BY 4.0, which permits use, sharing, adaptation, and distribution for any purpose, including commercial use, provided appropriate credit is given to the original author.
+This work is free to use, share, and adapt for any purpose, including commercial use, provided appropriate attribution is given.

-**Requirements for Use:**
-- Attribution must be provided when citing, quoting, or adapting this work
-- Citation must include author name, title, year, and DOI
-- Modifications or derivative works must indicate changes made
-- No additional restrictions may be imposed

-**Copyright Notice:**
-© 2025 Paul Rekaris.
-All rights reserved under CC BY 4.0 license terms.

 **Suggested Citation:**
 Rekaris, P. (2025).
 Implementation Status: TGA COVID-19 Vaccine Safety Monitoring Plan.
 Independent Audit Assessment.
 GitHub Repository. https://doi.org/10.5281/zenodo.17731055